Inside: If you’re tripping over toys organizing your kids toy room you will love these tips on how to organize a kids room that’s a messy toy room!

 To begin the process, we touch everything in their room and divide each item into one of 4 piles; trash, share, save, and keep; and then act accordingly.

-This one is pretty easy.
+This one is pretty easy and a great answer to how to get rid of too many toys.
 I bring in a giant trash bag (or three!), and we trash all the things that are broken beyond repair and the literal trash that has accumulated with their stuff.
 Boys are so silly sometimes.
 If I don’t find at least one band-aid, three crumpled pieces of “art,” and a handful of used stickers that aren’t sticky anymore, then we haven’t dug in deep enough.
 The rule here is simple: If it’s no good to anybody, in the trash bag it goes.

 Next up was the hardest to teach at first, but has become second nature to my boys now, and that makes my Mama heart happy.
 If a toy isn’t getting the love that it once was but is still in great useable condition, we will add it to the share pile.
 When we’re done going through everything, we load up these things in the car and immediately go to donate them.